 Welcome to the fifth week of your pregnancy.
 It is still early in your pregnancy, and you may have only recently tested positive.
 If you haven’t started having any pregnancy symptoms, you might be getting a little worried.
 But this is just a common fear about early pregnancy.
 Is cramping during pregnancy normal?
 What if you don’t have morning sickness?
 Does that mean something is wrong?
 We are going to help answer your questions about the most common things moms worry about in the first few weeks of their pregnancies.

-Baby is approximately 2 millimeters long, about the size of a mustard seed.
+Baby is approximately 2 millimeters long.
 Your baby’s neural tube has formed.
 You can see little buds forming that will become the arms and legs of your baby.
 Your baby’s brain, nervous system, and cardiovascular system are forming.

 You may be feeling fatigued.
 Morning sickness is very common during the first few weeks of pregnancy.
 If you are feeling sick, you may want to try eating small frequent meals.
 Some women have problems with headaches in early pregnancy because of the rise in progesterone and other hormones.